 This gamification example shows that knowing about employees outside work can help improve their working lives, and help the company as well.
 Gamification can be used in many ways: it can enable an individual to try to improve a personal best or pit individual against individual.
 It’s particularly effective, however, when it sets tribe against tribe.
 At work, this means division vs division, or workers vs managers, or men vs women and so on.
 It can invent tribes (blue vs red) or, as with the truck drivers, bring in tribes not directly connected with the work environment.

 So here’s my nugget this month: pay attention to the tribes of people who work for you.
 Take time to find out about the hipsters, hippies, baby boomers, millennials, gen Y’s, footie fanatics, punks, Game of Throners, freaks and rastas you employ.
 Understand and leverage their tribal customs, not only the way they operate at work but also their outside interests.
 You’ll end up using them more efficiently and making their lives better.
 They’ll reward you as well, by being more engaged, productive and of course, profitable.
 Who knows, you may even find a new tribe or two yourself, while you’re at it.

 In October, I’ll be one of over 30 speakers at the 2016 National Workplace Health Association of Australia Conference, now celebrating its 10th Year.

 The theme is The Puzzle of Workplace Health.
 Putting the pieces together.
 I’ll be speaking alongside Keynote speaker Liesel Jones and other international and leading Australian speakers in the areas of mental and physical wellbeing, use of technology in workplace health and the integration of OH&S and wellbeing.
 There will also be some great networking opportunities, including a cocktail function.

 I’ll be speaking in the Technology Stream on APPocalypse: The future of platforms and apps.
-I’d love to see you there, so check out the full program and register here.

 R U OK Day